 accuRx Patient Triage

-The best way for you to contact a doctor with a non urgent query or make an administrative request is to use Patient Triage.
-This request will then be passed to the most appropriate person and we will contact you as soon as possible.
+The best way for you to contact a doctor with a non urgent medical query, or make an administrative request, is to use Patient Triage.
+This request will be passed to the most appropriate person and we will contact you as soon as possible.

-Once your online request is reviewed, if you are asked to attend the surgery you can ask to see any doctor.
+Once your online request is reviewed, if you are asked to attend the surgery then you can ask to see any doctor.
 We will try to accommodate your preferences, but there may be times when you are not able to see the practitioner of your choice.
-Please dont forget to wear your mask.

 Please note Patient Triage cannot be used for ordering repeat prescriptions.

 If you prefer to telephone the surgery, our team are happy to help and are trained to ask specific questions about you, your symptoms and your call.
 We will work though some clinically relevant questionnaires with you and may sometimes ask you to send photographs if it might help your clinician (only with your permission and we will never ask for images of intimate areas).
 This is to make sure that you are seen by the best person to help you, and it also helps us plan our clinics and prioritise the most urgent calls.
 You do not have to give any medical information if you do not wish to, however providing it does mean we can work more efficiently, and helps us to help you in the best way.

 Our team will work out the best person to look after you using a criteria set out by the NHS and by our doctors and sometimes this might not be who you might expect.
 Sometimes we might be able to refer you to another service, like your local pharmacy for example, if they can offer the care you need.
 This is called signposting, or referring and we do this to help you see the right person at the right time, often it means a quicker appointment for you and more appropriate care.

 For all telephone appointment requests, please call the surgery in the morning where possible from 8am.
 Routine telephone/follow up appointments can be booked 4 weeks in advance.